kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 Jailkit is comprised of various pre-configured scripts, templates and configuration files that you can mix-and-match, to build the perfect `chroot` jail.
 If none of the existing Jailkit utilities meet your needs, you can customize them or create new ones.
 By default, Jailkit installs its utilities in <code>/usr/sbin/</code> and its configuration and template files in <code>/etc/jailkit/</code>.

-**Note:** In some cases, the configuration files must be replicated in the `chroot` directory and edited appropriately.

-In other words, a utility that is run within a `chroot` environment is able to read its configuration only from within the jailed `chroot` directory.
+**Note:** In some cases, the configuration files must be replicated in the `chroot` directory and edited appropriately, because a Jailkit utility that is run within a `chroot` environment is able to read its configuration only from within the jailed `chroot` directory.
 Jailkit's utilities are prefixed with <code>jk_</code>.

 	non-root_user@server:/usr/sbin/$
-	jk_addjailuser	jk_check	jk_chrootlaunch	jk_chrootsh		jk_cp
+	[...]	jk_addjailuser	jk_chec	jk_chrootlaunch	jk_chrootsh	jk_cp
-	jk_init		jk_jailuser	jk_list		jk_lsh	jk_socketd	jk_update
+	jk_init	jk_jailuser	jk_list	jk_lsh	jk_socketd	jk_update	[...]

 These utilities include a launcher that can start a daemon in a jail; a `chroot` shell tool; a tool to limit binary execution; a tool to update and clean up a jail based on changes already made on a the system at large; and more.
-All of Jailkit's utilities have <code>man</code> pages which contain more information on how to use them; and can be accessed on your server by executing:
+All of Jailkit's utilities have <code>man</code> pages which contain more information on how to use them; and can be accessed from any directory on your server by executing:

 	man jailkit